 - The city has earned international recognition as one of the most livable cities in the world in 2013.
 Several aspects, such as the structure of the city hall building itself and the green practices imposed by the government alluding to the city’s main goal of being a Green City.

 - Individuals with a discriminating taste for fashion, Pasig is the place to be.
 The city is teeming with fashion boutiques and shipping malls to choose from that caters to a wide range of shoppers.
 You can find almost everything in the shopping districts of Pasig—ranging from novelty items to the latest in designer clothing.
 With premier malls within reach, you need not have to commute far just to indulge in a bit of retail therapy.

 It is accessible to the rest of Metro Manila.

-- Pasig is pretty much in proximity to neighboring cities such as Quezon City, San Juan, and Mandaluyong, considering it shares these other cities’ boundaries.
-In this regard, living in Pasig is especially convenient for individuals employed in neighboring cities, as travelling to and from Pasig is accessible.
+- Pasig is pretty much in proximity to neighbouring cities such as Quezon City, San Juan, and Mandaluyong, considering it shares these other cities’ boundaries.
+In this regard, living in Pasig is especially convenient for individuals employed in neighbouring cities, as travelling to and from Pasig is accessible.
 More importantly, there is a myriad of alternative options for commuting—from taking the Pasig River Ferry to the e-jeeps and e-tricycles, which is ideal for individuals travelling within the city.

 A city that satisfies an array of lifestyle choices

 - Having a home situated in a prime location is an excellent investment for anyone.
-It caters to a myriad of needs, from going on spontaneous shopping trips, to weekend dinners with family or friends, and finding countless job opportunities to searching for nearby schools.
+It caters to a myriad of needs, from going on spontaneous shopping trips to weekend dinners with family or friends, and finding countless job opportunities to searching for nearby schools.
 All of these are benefits within reach in Pasig—a city where you can come home to a community you can truly call your own.